• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-Egg whites: the recipe calls for large egg whites.
-Using chilled eggs and an egg separator facilitates the separation of egg whites from the yolks.
+• Egg whites: the recipe calls for large egg whites.
+Using chilled eggs and an egg separator makes it easier to separate egg whites from the yolks.

-Sugar: use caster sugar or make your superfine sugar.
-Just place the required amount of granulated white sugar in a food processor and grind it for about 1 to 2 minutes until the sugar appears like fine sand.
+• Sugar: use caster sugar or make your superfine sugar.
+Place the required amount of granulated white sugar in a food processor and grind for about 1 to 2 minutes, until the sugar looks like fine sand.

-Whipping cream: use your favorite brand of whipping cream with at least 35% or more milk fat.
+• Whipping cream: Use your favorite brand of whipping cream with at least 35% milk fat.

-Rum: Use dark rum or brandy.
-If you have kids, please, omit rum as an ingredient.
+• Rum: Use dark rum or brandy.
+If you have kids, please omit rum.

-Lime: use organic, untreated lime and make the zest with a zester grater.
-Replace it with the zest of combawa (kaffir lime) or lemon zest.
+• Lime: Use organic, untreated lime and make the zest with a zester grater.
+Replace it with the zest of kaffir lime (combawa) or lemon.

-To make the meringue, beat egg whites in a stand mixer or using an electric mixer till they are mounted.
+Step 2.
+To make the meringue, beat the egg whites in a stand mixer or with an electric mixer until they are mounted.

+Step 4.
 Stir in the icing (powdered) sugar with a rubber spatula.
-Place the meringue in a pastry bag with the cut end or Ateco plain pastry tip 806 and push it in the cavities of half-sphere molds.
+Place the meringue in a pastry bag with the cut end or Ateco plain pastry tip 806 and push it into the cavities of half-sphere molds.

-Smooth the meringue on the whole half-sphere with the back of a teaspoon (photo 2), place silicone molds on the oven rack and bake for two hours.
+Step 5.
+Smooth the meringue over the whole half-sphere with the back of a teaspoon (photo 2), place the silicone molds on the oven rack, and bake for two hours.

 Photo 1: Meringue in the bowl of a stand mixer Photo 2: Meringue into silicone molds